jweiland-net/maps2/Documentation/User/Maps2Record/Index.rst

  - :Field:        Field
    :Description:  Description
+ - :Field:        Info window content
+   :Description:  Here you can define a text which will be displayed in a little popup, if you click on a marker in
+                  frontend
+ - :Field:        Image(s) for info window content
+   :Description:  Here you can define some images which should be added to the little popup.
  - :Field:        Stroke color
    :Description:  Set stroke color of the outer border.
 If not set we use value from Extensionmanager configuration.
  - :Field:        Stroke opacity